 Book Trade Show Preparation Tips for Authors

-Authors need to be well prepared to get the maximum benefit from attending a book trade show.
-Whether it’s the London Book Fair, Book Expo America, or a regional trade show, adequate preparation for the event will ensure a smooth (and beneficial) event experience.
+Book trade shows can provide helpful networking and book promotion opportunities for authors.
+But you need to take show attendance seriously and arrive well prepared to get the maximum benefit.
+Just like any publicity opportunity, you’ll want to use a book trade show to meet others in the industry and get across the key messages about your work.
+Whether it’s the London Book Fair, Book Expo America, or a regional trade show, adequate preparation will ensure a smooth (and beneficial) event experience.

-1) Establish Your Goals for Attending—Are you only looking to network?
-Exploring publishing options?
-Do you need a graphic designer?
+1) Establish Your Goals for Attending—Are you going to a trade show only to network?
+Exploring your book publishing options?
+Do you need an editor or cover designer?
 Researching distributors?
 Contemplating foreign rights options?
 Or are you more interested in the exciting giveaways?
 Being clear about your reasons for attending is essential.
 It will help you know what you need to bring and what you can leave at home.
-Ultimately, deciding on your goals ahead of time will help you navigate the trade show and maximize your visit.
+Ultimately, deciding on your goals ahead of time will help you navigate the show and maximize your visit.

-2) Know What to Bring— What’s the most important thing to bring?
+2) Know What to Bring— What’s the most important thing to bring when you attend a book fair?
 Business cards!
 Don’t have any?
 Make them.
 There are plenty of online sites where you can design and print business cards for a low cost.
 You don’t know where you’ll meet someone – we’ve met prospects in line for the bathroom – and having business cards on hand will allow you to easily exchange information.
 If possible, bring copies of your book for people with whom you’re interested in forging relationships (staple your card inside).
 Be selective when giving out books and make sure you make note of who receives a copy.
 It brings up another good point—make sure you bring a small notebook and pen unless you plan to take notes on your smartphone.

-4) Master Your ‘Elevator Pitch’— Even though you’re not selling your book to each exhibitor, knowing what makes you and your book unique from others in its genre – and quickly sharing the facts – is important.
-Trade shows are crowded and exhibitors may not be able to devote a lot of time to your project.
+4) Master Your ‘Elevator Pitch’— Even though you’re not selling your book to each exhibitor at the show, knowing what makes you and your book unique from others in its genre – and quickly sharing the facts – is important.
+Trade fairs are crowded and exhibitors may not be able to devote a lot of time to your project.
 If you can walk up to a publisher or distributor and quickly convey the most important facts about you and your book, you’ll give the exhibitor more time to provide his/her feedback.

 by Corinne Liccketto